gacor84/ANOVA/anova.md

 we can see that yield may turn out to be significantly different between sand and loam soils (their boxes don't overlap), but it is not as clear whether clay yield will be significantly greater/lower than sand/loam yield.

-How does ANOVA allows us to make inferences about differences between means by looking at differences between variances?
+ANOVA allows us to make inferences about differences between means by looking at differences between variances.

+### ANOVA assumptions:

+---

+* Normality of the response varirable (yield)

+* Heterocedasticity: homogeneity of variances between groups (soil types)

+**Test for normality**

+**Test for homocedasticity**

 ### Deviation (variability) and variance: